tkhq/sdk/examples/with-gnosis/README.md

 # Example: `with-gnosis`

 This example shows how to create new Ethereum addresses via Turnkey, configure a 3/3 Gnosis safe, and create, sign, and execute a transaction from it.
+Note that this example is pinned to Ethers v5, the Gnosis Safe SDK is currently adding support for Ethers v6.
+As a result, this specific directory has been isolated (in the pnpm sense) -- note the presence of its own `pnpm-lock.yaml`.

 ## Getting started